-(q) Internal Audit
+(r) Internal Audit

-The East Kent Audit Partnership Internal Audit Team reports to the Director of Finance, Housing and Community.
+The East Kent Audit Partnership Internal Audit Team reports to the Strategic Director (Corporate Resources).
 They operate under a Charter, which defines their relationship with our officers, and the Governance Committee.
 Their main responsibility is to provide assurance and advice on our internal control systems to the Corporate Management Team and Members.
 Internal Audit reviews the adequacy, reliability and effectiveness of internal control and recommends improvements where appropriate.
 It also supports the development of systems, providing advice on risk and control.
 Effective internal controls are an important part of the Corporate Governance process.
 Through their audit assurance work, internal audit provide an opinion on the effectiveness of the systems of internal control.